Forward-Protocol/Forward-Frontend-Interview-Assignment/README.md

 ## Requirement

-The candidates wil be required to used the following frameworks:
+The project wil be required to used the following frameworks:

 - React
 - TypeScirpt